Diversified Healthcare Trust (DHC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted for Diversified Healthcare Trust (DHC) by analysts is $2.30, which is $1.04 above the current market price.
-The public float for DHC is 236.44M, and at present, short sellers hold a 2.20% of that float.
-On March 24, 2023, the average trading volume of DHC was 4.46M shares.
+The average price predicted by analysts for DHC is $2.30, which is $1.02 above the current price.
+The public float for DHC is 236.44M and currently, short sellers hold a 3.53% ratio of that float.
+The average trading volume of DHC on March 29, 2023 was 4.44M shares.

 DHC’s Market Performance

-The stock of Diversified Healthcare Trust (DHC) has seen a -20.94% decrease in the past week, with a 53.07% rise in the past month, and a 97.66% gain in the past quarter.
-The volatility ratio for the week is 9.73%, and the volatility levels for the past 30 days are at 13.16% for DHC.
-The simple moving average for the last 20 days is -13.33% for DHC stock, with a simple moving average of -0.31% for the last 200 days.
+DHC stock saw an increase of -11.72% in the past week, with a monthly gain of 23.08% and a quarterly increase of 95.00%.
+The volatility ratio for the week is 7.77%, and the volatility levels for the last 30 days are 12.69% for Diversified Healthcare Trust (DHC).
+The simple moving average for the last 20 days is -14.30% for DHC stock, with a simple moving average of 1.52% for the last 200 days.

 Analysts’ Opinion of DHC